What is an immobiliser, do I have one, and how does it affect my insurance?

 Security devices that aren’t Thatcham approved fall outside of these groups and are known as Q class devices.

 The higher the level of security your car has the harder it will be to steal.
-This means that your car will be safer, and your insurance costs lower.
+This means that your car will be safer, and your premiums cheaper.

 Immobilisers work by sending a signal to an electronic control unit (ECU) in your car.
 Sometimes it may be faulty meaning you will be unable to start your own car.
 This is often down to a flat battery in your key fob, so a simple battery change is likely to solve the problem.
 Sometimes fobs will have manual keys so using the key should work if your fob fails.